junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 *It is truly great teamwork.* Cas agrees.

 Then the swirly blue-white portal comes into the sight.
 At first glimpse Dean isn't sure whose memory it is, then he knows it's Cas's, because the steps become more unstable and shaky than he remembers for himself.
-The portal gets closer by each step, but Cas's steps are slower and more sluggish by each step, but it's not from exhaustion.
-His own voice sounds from the memory, yelling over the monsters' growling and wind: "Come on, Cas, come on!"
+The portal gets closer by each step, Cas's steps are slower and more sluggish by each step, but it's not from exhaustion.
+His own voice sounds up from the memory, yelling over the monsters' growling and wind: "Come on, Cas, come on!"
 He sees his own eyes glancing back, checking on Cas, worried but hopeful, at least the way out is right in front of them now.
 Then there is Cas's thought replaying from the memory, *I should be left behind.
 I don't deserve to be saved.*

 Dean blurts out at that, "You sound just like me when we first met, you remember that?"

 Surprised, Cas stutters.
-There is a sound that is exactly like swallowing.
+He makes a sound that is like nothing other than swallowing.
 Then, slowly, "Yes, I remember.
 And I can finally understand now."

 "And you remember what you said to me back then?"